kamrul64577/MotionWise/README.md

-# This is a Marketing Agency Website for My CLient
+# Marketing Agency Website for My Client

-Initially this business was Motionwise after few days they changed it to ImperiamScale
+Initially launched as Motionwise, this business was later rebranded to ImperiamScale to better align with its vision and goals.

-# JAVASCRIPT
+This is a frontend-based website featuring an eye-catching design and an integrated appointment booking system to enhance user experience and streamline client interactions.

+Technologies Used:

+JavaScript
-# CSS
+CSS
-# HTML
+HTML